rcalix1/LLMs/README.md

 ## Large Language Models (LLMs)

-Code examples of Large Language Models (LLMs) written from scratch.
+Code examples of Large Language Models (LLMs) written from scratch and on the use of pre-trained LLMs

 ## Readings